Flaminia Militare Trail

 At each runner will be given two bib numbers: one that must be worn and clearly visible on the chest or stomach and another that should be attached to the backpack if possible.

-The chip is provided together with the bib, and must be worn to the ankle.
+The chip is provided together with the bib.

 Before the start of the race, it is compulsory for each runner to pass through the entrance gates to the reserved starting area, so the chip can be registered.